husseinmozannar/multimodal-deep-learning-for-disaster-response/README.md

 Code and Dataset for paper: "Damage Identification in Social Media Posts using Multimodal Deep Learning" authors: Hussein Mouzannar, Yara Rizk, Mariette Awad; to appear in ISCRAM 2018
 # Requirements
 Python 3.6, Tensorflow 1.40 (and all its dependencies)

+# Dataset

+The multimodal dataset used in this paper is available for download only for academic purposes using the following link:

 # Image model Training
 (these steps are better described at https://github.com/tensorflow/models/tree/master/research/slim)